Chamathka01/IT3232--E-commerce-Class_works/Day 8/README.md

-# IT3232_Day-07_Spring-Boot
+# IT3232_Day-08-ICA 01_Spring-Boot

-# University Management System
+# Canteen Management System

-# 📝 Question
+## 📝 Question

-The University of Vavuniya administration needs a workshop management system to manage the events efficiently.
-The technical requirement committee decided to use Spring Boot and  MySQL for the system development.
-The system has been divided into components and assigned to each 3rd year IT student.
+University Vavuniya wants to build a Smart Canteen Management System using Spring Boot.
+The system must manage multiple canteens, each located in different parts of the campus.
+The university maintains a list of foods which can only be sold at the canteen.
+Each food item has a name, price, and weight.
+Each canteen offers a daily menu that includes several food items, where a single food item can appear on menus in different canteens on different days.

+The university has students and employees, both of whom have common details such as ID, name, age, and gender.
+Employees have additional attributes like their job position, and students include their academic degree.
+Employees can be associated with multiple canteens, while each student can place food orders.
+Every food order can include multiple order lines, and each line refers to a specific food item from the daily menu, along with the quantity.
+A student may place multiple orders over time, and each order must store the date it was placed.

-You have been assigned to a task “Model Building”.
-The following requirements are given to create proper models and, migrate them to a database using proper ORM techniques.
+1) The following requirements are given to create proper models, implement the necessary relationships between the entity classes based on the provided scenario, and migrate them as a database using proper ORM techniques.

-” The university is arranging many workshops for undergraduates and postgraduates.
-A workshop contains many presentation sessions done by experts in the field.
-A session can be presented by many experts.
-An expert can present for multiple sessions.
-Mostly, graduates participate in many sessions of the workshops.
-A sample data file is given to have more understanding of the attributes and data types.”

-After the migration, take a backup of the generated database and display the description of each table.
+2) After the migration, take a backup of the generated database and display the description of each table.

 ---

-# 🛠 Technologies
+## 🛠 Technologies
 - Spring Boot — framework to build Java applications easily.

 - Spring Data JPA — to interact with the database using Java objects (no need to write a lot of SQL).